Here's a not-so-secret secret when you take advice: forget it!

 Back in 2014, I started building a stock photo marketplace and after it gained traction, I decided to talk to an investor.
 At that time, I didn’t care about his background, interests, values, and anything.
 What matters was the money he could put on the table.
 The meeting with the investor went well, but I was left very confused as he was asking all sorts of questions that looked completely irrelevant.

-Now, after meeting and chatting with a handful of investors, I’ve begun to understand why he was asking so many questions.
+Now, after meeting and chatting with a handful of investors, I've begun to understand why he was asking so many thought provoking questions.
 He knew how to give advice.

 For advice to become valuable and relevant, it needs to go through a screening process where the adviser collects as much data points as possible.
 Just like the investor I talked to, he had to ask me a lot of questions.
 The problems I have, the people I serve, how I make decisions, what my type of leadership is, and more - in order to understand what I’m working on, he needs to understand the problem.